solana-labs/solana-program-library/docs/src/stake-pool/cli.md

 The reserve stake account identifier is `J5XB7mWpeaUZxZ6ogXT57qSCobczx27vLZYSgfSbZoBB`.
 This account holds onto additional stake used when rebalancing between validators.

-For a stake pool with 1000 validators, the cost to create a stake pool is less than 0.5 SOL.
+For a stake pool with 1000 validators, the cost of creating a stake pool is less than 0.5 SOL.

 The `create-pool` command allows setting all of the accounts and keypairs to